Apepi/squash-club-api/README.md

 - C# 12.0
 - Entity Framework Core
 - BCrypt.Net for password hashing
-- Microsoft SQL Server (or any other supported database)
+- SQLite Server (or any other supported database)

 ## Getting Started